Provided Services:

 This was a little interesting,

 At the time, I was a part of an agency that was just getting off the ground, this client was nice but both were very much in their own way of success.
 Essentially, what I did was align with the client and the agency, and then I made suggestions and had them confirmed on all sides, and then I implemented design attributes.
 Which were changing of sub-fonts (original was the main heading across all text which was a little hard to read), icons replaced from original Shopify icons, partnered logos and feedback sections designed, and then some small other assets improved.
-Also I should mention, I created the Instagram slider at the bottom, and their email marketing campaign and automated it, now when people purchase products, they get a very cool 'Thank you' email, 'Order shipped' email, 'Order delievered' email, and then a couple of days after that a follow up email for retrieving feedback.
+Also I should mention, I created the Instagram slider at the bottom, and their email marketing campaign and automated it, now when people purchase products, they get a very cool 'Thank you' email, 'Order shipped' email, 'Order Delivered' email, and then a couple of days after that a follow up email for retrieving feedback.

 Children's Health E-commerce